 How good is the payment integration in your membership software, and how well does it support recurring billing?

-This is a biggie, and one that's often overlooked by people when choosing a membership software solution.
+This is a biggie.
+And it's a factor that's often overlooked by people when choosing a membership software solution.
 We've seen membership platforms that don't support recurring billing at all, or require you to set up low-level technical services (like cron) on your webhost to get it working at all.

-Why MemberPress is the Best Membership Site Software OUt There
+Why MemberPress is the Best WordPress Membership Plugin Out There

 If you've made it this far, you're at least probably considering using a WordPress membership plugin for your new membership site.
 Great!
 That means you're going to get all the goodness already built into WordPress plus whatever features your membership plugin provides.